 Now let us take an in-depth look at the information for some of these building blocks.

 It’s a collection of functionality that is needed for booting.
-It includes the kernel, boot-critical drivers(except for SCSI adapter drivers which have a large footprint and can be added later), WinLogOn, NetLogOn, File systems (NTFS, UDF and so on), command shell, servicing stack, basic networking, and RPC.
+It includes the kernel, boot-critical drivers(except for SCSI adapter drivers which have a large footprint and can be added later), WinLogOn, NetLogOn, File systems (NTFS, UDF, and so on), command shell, servicing stack, basic networking, and RPC.
 Embedded Core is language-neutral, so it can be booted without the footprint of the backup language (English).
 It is ideal as a minimal platform for application and driver testing – if an application or driver can run on eCore, then it is virtually assured that critical dependencies for the application are satisfied, and it will run on a larger image.

 Feature Sets and Packages

 This is a new concept in Windows Embedded Standard 7.
 A feature set is a collection of components for a functional area, such as Windows Explorer Shell.
 A user can select one or more features that are included in the feature set.
 So, a feature set is actually a collection of one or more packages that a user has selected.
-All of these packages have a dependency relationship on other packages.
+All of these packages have a dependency relationship with other packages.
 All of these packages are interconnected and dependent on each other.
 The dependency includes both in the feature set itself and packages in other feature sets.

 Microsoft signed these packages, which means that these contents cannot be changed.
 No developer can make changes to these packages instead of the owner of the packages.
 If the package’s contents are changed in any way means such as files and registry keys, are changed then the package cannot be installed.
 The reason for the application being not installed is that the system is now unable to verify the signature of the package and it will assume that the package is corrupted.